volcano-sh/volcano/docs/development/prepare-for-development.md

 environment, please follow [these instructions](https://golang.org/doc/install) to install the Go tools.

-Volcano currently builds with Go 1.14
+Volcano currently builds with Go 1.20

 ## Setting up Docker

-Istio has a Docker build system for creating and publishing Docker images.
+Volcano has a Docker build system for creating and publishing Docker images.
 To leverage that you will need:

-- **Docker platform:** To download and install Docker follow [these instructions](https://docs.docker.com/install/).
+- **Docker platform:** To download and install Docker follow [these instructions](https://docs.docker.com/engine/install/).

 - **Docker Hub ID:** If you do not yet have a Docker ID account you can follow [these steps](https://docs.docker.com/docker-id/) to create one.
 This ID will be used in a later step when setting up the environment variables.